chef/chef-web-docs/chef_master/source/attributes.rst

 .. tag node_attribute

 An attribute is a specific detail about a node.
-Attributes are used by the chef-client to understand:
+Attributes are used by the Chef Infra Client to understand:

 * The current state of the node
-* What the state of the node was at the end of the previous chef-client run
+* What the state of the node was at the end of the previous Chef Infra Client run
-* What the state of the node should be at the end of the current chef-client run
+* What the state of the node should be at the end of the current Chef Infra Client run

 Attributes are defined by: